samvera-labs/dog_biscuits/README.md

 ## Current Status (October 2018)

 `master` is stable

-`latest` contains significant functionality additions (new models, new features), there is currently an issue with travis due to the length of the build which means the test suite doesn't complete; until this is fixed, `latest` won't be merged into `master`
+`latest` contains significant functionality additions (new models, new features), but there is currently an issue with travis due to the length of the build which means the test suite doesn't complete; until this is fixed, `latest` won't be merged into `master`

 Refactoring planned in Q4 2018 should reduce the build time.